silvestreh/onScreen/README.md

 `options.tolerance` is the number of pixels an element is allowed to enter its container boundaries before calling its callback.
 Defaults to `0`.

 `options.debounce` is the number of milliseconds to wait before calling an element's callback after the user has stopped scrolling.
+You can set this to `false` to disable debouncing.
 Defaults to `100`.

 `options.container` is the container of the elements you want to track.
 It accepts a string representing a CSS selector or an `HTMLElement` object.
 Defaults to `window`.